 Evolution of Bathing Suits

 Bathing suits have run the gamut from the most conservative styles to the ones that leave little to the imagination.
-There are attractive suits for the thinnest men and women to the plus sized swimwear.
-Tis year we are seeing many more conservative bathing suits with a type of over skirt, yet the bikinis are still in for those who have the figure to wear them.
+There are attractive suits for the thinnest men and women to the plus-sized swimwear.

-In classical antiquity bathing was done in the nude.
-There are Roman murals which show woman wearing something similar to a two piece suit playing sports and exercising, but there is no evidence of swimming.
+In classical antiquity, bathing was done in the nude.
+There are Roman murals which showed a woman wearing something similar to a two-piece suit playing sports and exercising, but there is no evidence of swimming.

-Once the railway arrived in Britain the masses visited the seaside regularly and it spawned a need for new fashions.
-In the early Victorian era women had worn serge or dark flannel bathing dresses, but by the 1860s two piece belted costumes replaced the earlier styles.
+Once the railway arrived in Britain the masses visited the seaside regularly, and it spawned a need for new fashions.
+In the early Victorian era, women had worn serge or dark flannel bathing dresses, but by the 1860s two pieces belted costumes replaced the earlier styles.

 Edwardian Swimsuits were very similar to Victorian styles.
 They were still made of wool and now consisted of bloomers and a wool dress.

 The dress was now a sleeveless version, and the outfit was worn with black stockings and laced footwear.

 In the early 1900s, women wore "bathing gowns" in the water; these were long dresses of fabrics that would not become transparent when wet, with weights sewed into the hems so that they would not rise up in the water.

 I have a small photo of my grandparents in bathing suits approximately in 1920.
 I have many treasured memories of times spent with them when I was a child.

 The men's swimsuit, a rather form-fitting wool garment with long sleeves and legs, similar to long underwear, was developed and would change little for many years.